1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••index

 Artistic Success

-Although he enjoyed mild success in France, Berlioz was forced to support himself as a music critic—a profession he despised—and as a librarian at the Paris Conservatory.
-Unlike composers like Liszt, Chopin and Beethoven, Berlioz was not a skilled instrumentalist and could not supplement his income with performances beyond guest conducting.
+While Berlioz had the respect of other progressive composers across Europe, he enjoyed only mild success in his native France.
+Thus, Berlioz was forced to support himself as a music critic—a profession he despised—and as a librarian at the Paris Conservatory.
+Unlike composers like Liszt, Chopin and Beethoven, Berlioz was not a skilled instrumentalist: he could only play simple tunes on the flute and knew a bit of guitar.
+Subsequently, he couldn't supplement his income with performances beyond the rare conducting appearance.

 La dame aux éventails (1873) | Édouard Manet | Musée d’Orsay